The Deltoids

 Front Raise

-Need more help with an exercise plan and/or a nutrition plan?
-Click on the image below to consult with a PFTA certified personal trainer.
+If you need more help with exercises, or if you need a nutrition plan, click on the image below to speak with a PFTA certified personal trainer.

 become a personal trainer at pfta schools